 A decline in the economic growth of any of the Republic's major trading partners, especially the United States, could have a material adverse effect on the Republic's balance of trade and adversely affect the Republic's economic growth.
-As of September 30, 2017, the United States is the Republic's largest export market.
+As of the date of this listing memorandum, the United States is the Republic's largest export market.
 The decline in demand for Dominican imports in the United States may have a material adverse effect on exports and the Republic's economic growth.
 In addition, because international investors' reactions to the events occurring in one emerging market economy sometimes appear to demonstrate a "contagion" effect, in which an entire region or class of investment is disfavored by international investors, the Republic could be adversely affected by negative economic or financial developments in other emerging market countries.
 Furthermore, the recession in the United States between 2007 and 2009 resulted in declines in tourism and foreign direct investment, which are important factors in the Republic's economy.
-Economic conditions in the Republic may also be affected by political developments in the United States, such as the four-year presidential tenure of Donald J. Trump, which began on January 20, 2017.
+Economic conditions in the Republic may also be affected by political developments in the United States.
 The Republic cannot assure you that events affecting other countries or markets will not have a material adverse effect on the Republic's growth and its ability to service its public debt, including the bonds.

 The Dominican economy is also vulnerable to increases in prices on oil and oil products.
-The 2017 Budget was prepared assuming an estimated price of US\$50.6 per barrel of oil in the international market.
-The average price for imports of oil and its derivatives into the Dominican Republic was US\$88.92 per barrel during 2014, and US\$51.79 per barrel during 2015 and, according to preliminary data, it was US\$43.49 per barrel during 2016 and US\$52.49 per barrel for the nine-month period ended September 30, 2017.
-Increases in the cost of crude oil resulting from political or social instability or armed conflict in oil-producing states, such as Venezuela and countries in the Middle East, may adversely affect the feasibility of the 2018 Budget.
+The 2018 Budget was prepared assuming an estimated price of US\$49.20 per barrel of oil in the international market.
+The average price for import per barrel of oil into the Dominican Republic was US\$88.92 during 2014, US\$51.79 during 2015, US\$43.05 during 2016 and, according to preliminary data, US\$55.28 during 2017.
+Increases in the cost of crude oil resulting from political or social instability or armed conflict in oil-producing states, such as Venezuela and countries in the Middle East, may adversely affect the achievability of the 2018 Budget.